If you are an ardent listener of radio shows, you may want to learn more about the options in the market right now.

 For further information on DAB radio or the research project, email firstname.lastname@example.org or contact 0303 123 9999.

-Similar to catch-up television services such as the ITV player and 4oD, now catch-up radio services can be used to listen to radio shows online for a fixed period after the original broadcast.
+Similar to catch-up television services such as BBC iPlayer,and 4oD, catch-up radio services can be used to listen to radio shows online for a fixed period after the original broadcast.
+Most UK radio broadcasters that have a catch-up feature are listed on Radioplayer and can also be accessed via this service.

 Insight radio is RNIB's radio station.
 Broadcasting 24 hours a day, the Sony Award winning station communicates the needs, interests and aspirations of blind and partially sighted people throughout the UK.